 Current facts about migraines

-• Migraine is the third most common disorder in the world (behind dental caries and tension headaches) with an estimated global one-year prevalence of 14.7%.
-This means that around one in seven people suffers migraine attacks within a year.
-Almost every third woman between the ages of 30 and 40 is affected.
+• Migraine is the third most common disease worldwide (after tooth decay and tension headaches), with an estimated global one-year prevalence of 14.7%.
+This means that approximately one in seven people suffers from migraine attacks within a year.
+Nearly one in three women between the ages of 30 and 40 are affected.

 • Chronic migraine affects approximately 2% of the world's population.
 The World Health Organization (WHO) estimates that between 127 and 300 million people worldwide suffer from chronic migraine.